pantheon-systems/documentation/source/content/guides/wordpress-configurations/05-wordpress-cache-plugin.md

 Refer to the [Pantheon Advanced Page Cache](https://wordpress.org/plugins/pantheon-advanced-page-cache) and follow the instructions.

+## Pantheon Page Cache Plugin Configuration

-## Increase the Default Time to Live Value
+### Increase the Default Time to Live Value

 You can increase to default time to live value to improve the chances that a visitor will request a cached page.
 Cached page requests reduce page load times.

-You can also enable maintenance mode for others while working on your site.

-## Pantheon Page Cache Plugin Configuration

 1. Log in to your WordPress site as an administrator.